borealis-agency/next-starter/template/README.md

 - [ESLint](https://eslint.org/) - checks your JS/TS code and warns you about potential problems
   - it does run on each PR so editor integration isn't necessary, but it's quite helpful to get feedback on your code as early as possible
-- [Prettier](https://prettier.io/) - formats code.
-If possible, enable it to run on each file save
-  - it does format code during each commit automatically, but it might be helpful to see your code formatted immediately

 These aren't required, but they can make your developer experience a lot better while working on this project.